This Korean-style soup takes time, but it is time well spent. It is the kind of food you eat and say, “I could eat this every day."

-This Korean style soup takes time, but it is time well spent.
-It is the kind of food you eat and say “I could eat this every day”.
 For preparing, you will want a larger pot as you simmer at a higher heat.
 This will help keep liquids in the pot.
-You will also want a heavy lid to keep the steam from escaping.
-(Serves 8)
+You'll also want a heavy lid to keep the steam from escaping.

 - Salt (to taste)

-- 2 Tbl. green onion, chopped + 1 bunch of green onions, sliced
+- 2 - tablespoon green onion, chopped + 1 bunch of green onions, sliced

 - fresh grated ginger or pickled ginger